ibmverse/verse-developer/tutorials/1_install.md

 ### Load unpacked extensions
 1. Open your Google Chrome browser, and type in the address bar: `chrome://extensions`.

-2. Select `Developer mode`:
+2. Select __Developer mode__, as unpacked extension could only be loaded in __Developer mode__:
 ![Developer mode](img/1_developer_mode.png)

-3. Click the button `Load unpacked extension...`:
+3. Click the button __Load unpacked extension...__:
 ![Load unpacked extension](img/1_load_unpacked_ext.png)

 4. In the pop-up file picker, select the `src` folder, which contains the `manifest.json` file:
 ![Select src](img/1_select_src.png)

-5. At this point, you should be able to see the IBM Verse Developer Extension for Google Chrome loaded into your `chrome://extensions page`:
+5. At this point, you should be able to see the IBM Verse Developer Extension for Google Chrome loaded into your `chrome://extensions` page:
 ![Extension loaded](img/1_extension_loaded.png)
 If you received an error related to `Failed to load extension from: ...
 Manifest file is missing or unreadable`, make sure you are loading the extension from the `src` folder, not its parent folder!

 ### Reload Verse and test it out
 1. Open Verse in another tab in the Chrome browser.
 If you already have Verse open then please reload Verse.
+For Verse to pick up the extension you just installed, it is necessary to reload Verse.

-2. Click on a People Bubble to bring up the bizCard.
+2. Click on a People Bubble to bring up the business card (bizCard).

 3. Click on the arrow button located at the right bottom part of the bizCard to turn the bizCard around:
 ![bizCard more actions](img/1_bizcard_more_action.png)

-4. At the back of the bizCard you will see a new button called `Person Action`:
+4. At the back of the bizCard you will see a new button called __Person Action__:
 ![bizCard action](img/1_bizcard_action.png)

 5. Click on the button.
 This will load a web application in a separate window, which uses information sent from the Verse bizCard.